GangGreenTemperTatum/csp-auditor/README.md

 <div align="center">

-_A comprehensive Content Security Policy (CSP) vulnerability scanner plugin for Caido, designed to automatically detect and analyze CSP headers for common security misconfigurations and vulnerabilities._
+_A comprehensive Content Security Policy (CSP) vulnerability scanner plugin for Caido, designed to automatically detect and analyze CSP headers for common security misconfigurations and vulnerabilities with easily available applicable gadgets._

 _Hack the planet 🤘_